 Searing for a Flavorful Crust

-Searing is key when grilling a ribeye steak on a gas grill.
-High, direct heat gives you a savory, golden-brown crust on the outside.
-The inside stays tender and juicy.
-Start by heating your gas grill to the highest setting.
+Searing is essential when grilling a ribeye steak on a gas grill.
+Using high, direct heat creates a savory, golden-brown crust on the outside while keeping the inside tender and juicy.
+Begin by heating your gas grill to its highest setting to achieve that perfect sear.

 Then, place the steak directly over the flames.
 Sear for 2-3 minutes per side, until the outside is nicely charred.